An Open Letter to the American Zen Community

 About Clergy Sex Abuse in Our Sanghas

-(Revised September 28.
+(Revised September 29.
 2025)

 Warm greetings to all American Zen practitioners and sanghas,

-I am sharing this letter with the hope that it will inspire conversations within American Zen about how we can address past and present cases of clergy sex abuse in our sanghas and put our understanding of wisdom and ethics into practice to create communities that prioritize the safety of vulnerable individuals.
+I am sharing this letter with the hope that it will inspire conversations within all American Zen traditions about how we can address past and present cases of clergy sex abuse in our sanghas and put our understanding of wisdom and ethics into practice to create communities that prioritize the safety of vulnerable individuals.

 The thoughts I express here are based on years of experience working with and advocating for women.
 I have written extensively on the subjects of interpersonal ethics, gender-based violence, and the harms caused by patriarchy and misogyny.
 The conversations I hope to inspire are not about whether clergy sex abuse happened (it did) or whether harm occurred (it did) but about how our sanghas can begin to honestly address this harm and work to build safe, ethical, and inclusive communities.

 If you resist words such as “violence,” “patriarchy,” “trauma,” or “clergy sex abuse,” I urge you to keep an open mind.
 This language sounds severe because we usually speak about this subject in euphemisms, if at all.
-If American Zen is to maintain its credibility as a philosophy of virtue ethics, we must not flinch when talking about the abuses that have occurred, and continue to occur, in our communities.
+If American Zen is to maintain its credibility as a philosophy of virtue ethics, we must not flinch when talking about the serious abuses that have occurred, and continue to occur, in our communities.
 This is a necessary conversation and while I do not cast blame on anyone other than known abusers, I believe we are all accountable for what happens next.

-The Impetus for this Letter
+The Inspiration for this Letter

 Several months ago, I started a difficult conversation within my sangha.
 I had learned that my teacher’s teacher, Dainin Katatgiri, had sexually abused at least two of his female students and had sexually propositioned or harassed many others.
 Katagiri lied to his sangha and coerced his victims to lie to protect his reputation and position of authority.
 His freely chosen and oft-repeated actions created a culture of deceit, denial, and secrecy that has lasted for decades in his lineage.

-When I came to understand that these facts were well-known but rarely discussed in the American Zen community, I was alarmed.
+When I came to understand that these facts were well-known but rarely discussed in the American Soto Zen community, I was alarmed.
 Clergy sex abuse—and the secrecy that often surrounds it—can do serious, lasting harm to individuals, families, and communities even long after the abuse has occurred.

 I was also angry to learn that my mentors—people who knew that I was a professional advocate for women’s safety—had kept this information from me.
 I had been denied the opportunity to decide for myself whether to chant the name of an abuser in reverence.
 I had not been asked my consent to study the ethical teachings of a man who did not value the safety or recognize the humanity of the women in his care.
 Instead, I was only told stories about Katagiri’s humor, charisma, wisdom, and kindness.

 I expect that many other Zen practitioners are unknowingly chanting the names of abusers and studying their teachings.
-I am certainly not the only person to be told delightful stories about men who chose to abuse women over whom they held great authority.
+I am certainly not the only person to be told delightful stories about supposedly brilliant men who chose to abuse women over whom they held great authority.
 Every student of Zen should be given the respect of being able to choose for themselves whom they accept as an honored teacher and transmitter of wisdom.
 It is extremely paternalistic to make this decision for another person.

 When I brought the subject up for discussion in my sangha, my friends struggled to balance their devotion to our patriarchal lineage with the newfound knowledge that a lineage holder had committed serious acts of abuse.
 Struggling myself, I failed to communicate clearly what I believed to be at stake for the future of the American Zen tradition.
-I hope this letter will serve as a correction and as a guide forward for us all.
+I’m hoping this letter will serve as a correction and as a guide forward for us all.

 A Note on Anger